Universality of Top Rank Statistics for Brownian Reshuffling: Introduction

 Rankings appear very naturally in physics and other disciplines.
 When considering a gas of distinguishable particles, for instance, one can ask which of these particles is the closest or the furthest away from a specific point and how that evolves in time.
-Certainly, when particles on a line strongly repel each other, the ranking will remain always the same.
+Certainly, when particles on a line strongly repel each other, the ranking will always remain the same.
 However, once one goes to two and higher dimensions, this is no longer the case.
-Even when the particles have interactions like the Coulomb interaction, it is known that the distance of the particles furthest away from a point (say the centre of mass of all particles) behave independently, see~\cite{DDMS2017}, so that overtaking in the ranking is permissible.
-Extreme occupations in the fluid phase of zero range processes~\cite{EM2008} and extreme heights in higher dimensional random landscapes~\cite{GKT2007} follow Gumbel statistics~\cite{Gumbel} which suggest that the collection of these extreme events behave effectively independently and open the question of their rankings how that develops in time.
-Another prominent set of models are systems describing quantities, say $w(t)$, with dynamics driven by the rule of proportioned growth~\cite{G}, for example wealth, in terms of multiplicative stochastic processes.
+Even when the particles have interactions like the Coulomb interaction, it is known that the distance of the particles furthest away from a point (say, the center of mass of all particles) behaves independently, see~\cite{DDMS2017}, so that overtaking in the ranking is permissible.
+Extreme occupations in the fluid phase of zero range processes~\cite{EM2008} and extreme heights in higher dimensional random landscapes~\cite{GKT2007} follow Gumbel statistics~\cite{Gumbel}, which suggest that the collection of these extreme events behaves effectively independently and opens the question of how their rankings develop over time.
+Another prominent set of models describes quantities, say $w(t)$, with dynamics driven by the rule of proportioned growth~\cite{G}, for example, wealth, in terms of multiplicative stochastic processes.
 In such a setting, the logarithm $x(t)= \ln w(t)$ evolves according to an additive stochastic process, where the instantaneous growth rates $\Delta x(t) =x(t+\Delta t)-x(t)$ at any time $t$ are independent of or weakly dependent on $x(t)$.
 In this case, the process has a stationary state in which the growth rate $x$ obeys an exponential law and, as a consequence, the quantity $w=e^x$ follows a power law (Pareto distribution)~\cite{LS1,LS2}.
-Again, the question of the dynamics of the ranking of the top $n$ and / or the bottom $m$ is very natural.
+Again, the question of the dynamics of the ranking of the top $n$ and/or the bottom $m$ is very natural.